AlexandraVillepique/RepData_PeerAssessment1/PA1_template.md

 maxSteps<-intervalAverage$intervalUnique[which.max(intervalAverage$stepsAverage)]
 ```

-The interval `r maxSteps` is the one that contains maximum number of steps.
+The interval 835 is the one that contains maximum number of steps.
 The intervals in the dataset correspond to the time in the day expressed in 24 hours format.

 Thus, observed persons tend to make the maximum number of steps around 8:35 AM.